OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 # Objectives
 Objective 1: Descriptive statistics for the variables Age, Membership Type, and Satisfaction Level.
 This was achieved with the use of frequency count, mean, and percentages. <br />

 Objective 2: Customer Segmentation (Cluster Analysis).
-This involved the use of hierarchical cluster analysis and K-Means Cluster Analysis. hierarchical cluster analysis was carried out to obtain the number of clusters to be used for the K-Means Cluster Analysis. <br />
+This involved the use of hierarchical cluster analysis and K-Means Cluster Analysis. hierarchical cluster analysis was carried out to obtain the number of clusters to use for the K-Means Cluster Analysis. <br />

 Objective 3: Relationship Between Demographics and Spending (Chi-Square Test for Association).
-This was achieved with the use of a chi-square test to examine if there is a significant relationship between gender and membership type. <br />
+This was achieved using a chi-square test to examine if there is a significant relationship between gender and membership type. <br />

-Objective 4: Analysis of Variance (ANOVA) between variables total spend and age category. <br />
+Objective 4: Analysis of Variance (ANOVA) between variables total spent and age category. <br />

 Objective 5: Customer Satisfaction Analysis (Chi-Square Test for Association).
-This involved the use of a chi-square test to examine if there is a significant relationship between satisfaction level and membership type. <br />
+This involved using a chi-square test to examine if there is a significant relationship between satisfaction level and membership type. <br />

-Objective 6: Effect of Discounts on Purchase Behaviour (t-test ) This was achieved with the use of a t-test to compare the average total spend between customers who received a discount versus those who did not. <br />
+Objective 6: Effect of Discounts on Purchase Behaviour (t-test ) This was achieved using a t-test to compare the average total spend between customers who received a discount versus those who did not. <br />

 Objective 7: Retention Analysis (Correlations).
-This was achieved using correlation analysis to study the relationship between the days since last purchase, satisfaction level and membership type.
+This was achieved using correlation analysis to study the relationship between the days since the last purchase, satisfaction level and membership type.

 # Tools I Used
 * IBM SPSS 26